pratapladhani/mcs-labs/labs/autonomous-cua/README.md

 In this lab, you'll build an autonomous portfolio lookup agent that retrieves portfolio information from an internal legacy system.
 By the end of the lab, you will:

-* Create a hosted machine in Power Automate and enable it for computer use
+* Create a hosted machine in Power Automate and enable it for Computer use
 * Create and configure an autonomous agent with email triggers for automatic activation
 * Add a Computer use tool to simulate the process of a human user retrieving information from a website by logging into a computer, navigating through the website’s graphical user interface, performing searches, and extracting the required data
 * Configure email response tools that reply professionally with proper formatting